 Unwind in a spacious living room with a baby grand piano and enjoy three full baths plus a half-bath, walls of windows and stunning outdoor terraces with a hot tub, steam room, sun deck and a private dining area.
 On ships with access to The Haven complex, Garden Villa passengers can enjoy meals in a private restaurant, plus a dedicated pool and sun deck.

 There are two Owner's Penthouse Suites on mega-yacht Scenic Eclipse, clocking in at 2,099 square feet apiece.
-Either can be combined with the spa suite next door to make a two-bedroom, 2.5-bath suite with 2,637 square feet total.
+Either can be combined with the Spa Suite next door to make a two-bedroom, 2.5-bath suite with 2,637 square feet of total living space.

 At $3,500 per person, per night for a weeklong escape on Scenic Eclipse, expect a price per couple of $49,000.
-For the price tag, the ship offers passengers a range of eye-popping toys, including Zodiacs and a helicopter.
+For the price tag, the ship offers passengers a range of eye-popping toys, including motorized Zodiac rafts and an onboard helicopter.

 This one-of-a-kind room, designed with large families in mind, features an in-room slide, a private cinema with an 85-inch high-definition TV and all the best video games, a 212-square-foot balcony complete with table tennis and a full-size whirlpool.
 Beyond that, a LEGO wall, air hockey table and funky decor make the space appealing to kids of all ages.